MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 This setting lets you convert synced SharePoint files to online-only files when you enable OneDrive Files On-Demand.
 Enabling this setting helps you minimize network traffic and local storage usage if you have many PCs syncing the same team site.

-If you enable this policy, files in currently syncing team sites will be changed to online-only files by default.
+If you enable this setting, files in currently syncing team sites will be changed to online-only files by default.
 Files later added or updated in the team site will also be downloaded as online-only files.

 Enabling this policy sets the following registry key value to 1.

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"DehydrateSyncedTeamSites"="dword:00000001"